New IA and content structure for a care management platform

 Discussion

 However, stakeholders saw the benefits of the new solution.
 I suggested getting customer feedback using a prototype to see how they perceived the new design.
 Having worked with the old interface for years, it was unusual for people to see a completely different one even in black and white.
-But after playing around with the prototype using my guidelines, all customers confirmed the new structure was much more intuitive.
+However, after playing around with the prototype, all customers confirmed the new structure was much more intuitive.
 It was easier to get the necessary information without jumping all over the screen.

 Eventually, a CEO decided to move forward with the new solution and the team started working on it.